 The Ultimate IQ Challenge, edited by Marcel Feenstra, Philip

 J. Carter, and Christopher P. Harding; it contains some puzzles by me.

 Copies of Active Voice, the newsletter of the Editors' Association

 of Canada, which I designed for three years (and then decided I needed

 Copies of MC², the national

-magazine of Mensa Canada, which I edit and design.
+magazine of Mensa Canada, which I used to edit and design.